Non-Prehensile Tool-Object Manipulation by Integrating LLM-Based Planning and Manoeuvrability-Driven Controls: Methodology

 \subsection{LLM-Based High-Level Symbolic Task Planner}

 To obtain a valid task decomposition for a long-horizon task, the system needs to understand the requirements and generate an executable subtask list.
 We develop a symbolic task planner that takes natural language instructions with scene descriptions as input, and outputs a list of high-level subtasks.
 The list involves the tool selection/sharing between two arms, the sequence to manipulate the tool with the manipulandum, and the interaction between the two arms.
 The model is fine-tuned using approximately 20,000 example data lists, specifically tailored for our non-prehensile tool object manipulation scenario.
 During the fine-tuning stage, we utilized a program to create 20,000 distinct environmental setups by randomly varying the poses of the robot, tool, block, and target within a finite combination space.
-This approach allows task decomposition to be framed as a classification problem, enabling the LLM to effectively correlate each setup with a specific list of motion functions, thereby enhancing its ability to predict expected outcomes based on prompt patterns rather than producing hallucinations.
+To ensure data quality and optimality, each generated setup was validated using rule-based filters that enforced logical and task-relevant constraints, ensuring that only feasible and meaningful manipulation scenarios were retained.
+This strategy produced a dataset covering both common and rare configurations, enabling the LLM to learn robust mappings between scene layouts and corresponding task plans.
+By framing task decomposition as a classification problem, the LLM can effectively associate each setup with a specific list of motion functions.
+This design enhances its ability to generate consistent, physically grounded predictions and reduces the likelihood of producing hallucinated or infeasible task sequences.

 The system interprets the provided high-level task $\mathbf L$, which can have a structure like ``Please move the blue block to the right-hand side'', ``Can you push the block to the target?'', etc. Visual information of the scene is grounded to the system from the observation data $\mathbf o$, where $\mathbf o$ is composed of a series of data points, such as the pose of the block (manipulandum), tools, robots, and walls.
 The system embeds the environmental information with the task instruction to produce a desired configuration requirement, denoted as $\{\mathbf p^{\text{obj}}, \mathbf p^{\text{target}}, \dots \} \leftarrow f(\mathbf L,\mathbf o)$ where $f(\mathbf L,\mathbf o)$ is the embedded result.